orbitalquark/textadept/doc/manual/5_FolderStructure.md

 Core extension Lua modules are in `core/ext/`.
 These are optional and not required, but are stored in `core/` because they could be considered "core functionality".
-They are responsible for PM functionality and features like find/replace and the handling of key commands, menus, and file types.
+They are responsible for features like find/replace and the handling of key commands, menus, and file types.

 ## Lexers